SAUERKRAUT

 Juicy!

-Once the mix has had time to rest, give it another good pounding to gather a bunch of juice at the bottom of the pot.
-This is the liquid you will use to fully submerge the product as it ferments.
+The juice at the bottom of the pot is the liquid you will use to fully submerge the product as it ferments.

 Ferment

 Load up the jars, pressing the veggies down to the bottom, and you will see liquid come to the top.
-Fill the jars and make sure there is enough liquid to submerge the tops of the veggies- always! ..or risk mold.
+I use a mallet for making mojitos.
+Fill the jars and make sure there is enough liquid to submerge the tops of the veggies.
+Using a top cabbage leaf and a fermentation weight is what I choose to ensure there is no risk of mold.

 Visit them